Direct answer

 - Repeating the same set until memorized and treating the score as readiness

-- Ignoring mixed-topic switching costs (doing only single-topic drills)
+- Ignoring mixed-topic switching costs by practicing only one topic at a time

 - Skipping review of wrong options and repeating the same confusion patterns